 Interactive Grounded Language Understanding in a Collaborative Environment

-Very excited to announce @Amazon as one of the IGLU contest sponsors.
+We are happy to announce Google as one of the IGLU contest sponsors.

 Join our Slack workspace for discussions and asking questions!